score-partners/score.partners/README.md

 # score.partners
 The partner website for the Interreg SCORE project.
+This serves as internal documentation on the process and moving parts of SCORE.

 ## Contributing